Ritu-Kundu/Superbubbles/README.md

 SUPBUB is a tool that finds out superbubbles in a directed graph.
-Detection method in a DAG is based on the algorithm described in the paper titled [**Linear-time superbubble identification algorithm**](http://www.sciencedirect.com/science/article/pii/S0304397515009147) by Ljiljana Brankovica, Costas S. Iliopoulos, Ritu Kundu, Manal Mohamed, Solon P. Pissis, Fatima Vayani
+Detection method in a DAG is based on the algorithm described in the paper titled [**Linear-time superbubble identification algorithm**](http://www.sciencedirect.com/science/article/pii/S0304397515009147) by Ljiljana Brankovic, Costas S. Iliopoulos, Ritu Kundu, Manal Mohamed, Solon P. Pissis, Fatima Vayani

 To compile SUPBUB, please follow the instructions given in file INSTALL.